 John William’s musical score evoked emotion throughout the movie.
 I’m very much a musical person, and the movie hit the mark perfectly.
 The movie’s cinematography is an exquisite, visual feast.
 The last scene alone is breathtaking!

-So to sum it up – you must see War Horse!
+So to sum it up – you must see the War Horse movie!
 It’s educational, emotional, heartwarming, heartbreaking, beautiful, and touching on so many levels.
 The best movie I’ve seen in a long time and bound to be a classic.
 War Horse will be in theaters on Christmas Day!!

 For Knowledge Sake, here are some brief facts about World War I: